bobrik/marathoner/README.md

 * blended restart policy: graceful + limit on number of running old versions
 * tagged automated builds with godep maybe
-* external haproxy config template
+* exit trap in listener for faster exit